Introduction to Model-Based Derivative-Free Optimization: Introduction

 For brevity, we also avoid discussion of and comparison with other local DFO methods or global optimization methods, which often avoid using derivative information (see \secref{sec_dfo_overview} and references therein for good resources on these methods).
-Although there are a wide range of techniques for global optimization, we note that Bayesian and surrogate optimization \cite{Shahriari2016,Regis2007} have similar principles to IBO, namely iteratively minimizing an easy-to-evaluate approximation to the objective built from evaluations at known points.
+Although there are a wide range of techniques for global optimization, we note that Bayesian and surrogate optimization \minorrev{\cite{Shahriari2016,Booker1999,Regis2007,Audet2017}} have similar principles to \renaming{MBDFO}, namely iteratively minimizing an easy-to-evaluate approximation to the objective built from evaluations at known points.

-\paragraph{Structure} In \secref{sec_technicalities} we give some preliminary results that we will use throughout.
-We then begin by introducing standard (i.e.~derivative-based) trust-region methods for unconstrained optimization in \secref{sec_tr}, including the general algorithmic framework, step calculation and convergence guarantees.
-In \secref{sec_dfotr}, we show how this framework extends to the IBO case, outlining what changes to the algorithmic framework are required, the requirements on the interpolation models, and the convergence guarantees.
-Then, \secref{sec_model_construction} introduces the polynomial interpolation theory required to construct the models, and show how they satisfy the requirements presented in \secref{sec_dfotr}.
-In \secref{sec_self_correcting} we extend this interpolation theory to `self-correcting' interpolation sets, introducing mechanisms to perform small updates to interpolation sets while retaining model accuracy.
-We then consider two important extensions of this theory: \secref{sec_constraints} covers problems with simple and general nonlinear constraints, and \secref{sec_noisy} covers problems with deterministic and stochastic noise.
-In our summary, \secref{sec_conclusion}, we point to a selection of state-of-the-art software implementations of IBO.
+\paragraph{Structure} In \secref{sec_technicalities} we give some preliminary technical results that we will use throughout, and introduces standard (i.e.~derivative-based) trust-region methods for unconstrained optimization, including the general algorithmic framework, step calculation and convergence guarantees.
+In \secref{sec_dfotr}, we show how this framework extends to the \renaming{MBDFO} case, outlining what changes to the algorithmic framework are required, the requirements on the interpolation models, and the convergence guarantees.
+We then introduce the polynomial interpolation theory required to construct the models, and show how they satisfy the requirements from \secref{sec_dfotr}.
+In particular, \secref{sec_model_construction} considers structured interpolation set construction and \secref{sec_self_correcting} extends these ideas to allow for incremental interpolation set updating.
+We then consider two important extensions of this theory: \secref{sec_constraints} covers problems with simple \minorrev{(e.g.~bounds)} and general nonlinear constraints, and \secref{sec_noisy} covers problems with deterministic and stochastic noise.
+In our summary, \secref{sec_conclusion}, we point to a selection of state-of-the-art software implementations of \renaming{MBDFO}.